hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

-3. If the primary serial is higher than the secondaries serial (using Serial Number Arithmetic [@RFC1982]), the secondary makes an AXFR request (over TCP) to the primary after which the AXFR data flows in one or more AXFR responses on the TCP connection.
+3. If the primary serial is higher than the secondaries serial (using Serial Number Arithmetic [@RFC1982]), the secondary makes an AXFR request (over TCP) to the primary after which the AXFR data flows in one or more AXFR responses on the TCP connection. [@RFC5936] defines this specific step as an 'AXFR session' i.e. as an AXFR query message and the sequence of AXFR response messages returned for it.

-[@RFC5936] specifies that AXFR must use TCP as the transport protocol but details that there is no restriction in the protocol that a single TCP connection must be used only for a single AXFR exchange, or even solely for XFRs.
+[@RFC5936] also specifies that AXFR must use TCP as the transport protocol but details that there is no restriction in the protocol that a single TCP connection must be used only for a single AXFR exchange, or even solely for XFRs.
 For example, it outlines that the SOA query can also happen on this connection.
 However, this can cause interoperability problems with older implementations that support only the trivial case of one AXFR per connection.

 Further details of the limitations in existing AXFR implementations are outlined in [@RFC5936].